sco0ter/precis/readme.md

 All three result in `LATIN SMALL LETTER A WITH RING ABOVE` (U+00E5) and are therefore equal after enforcement.

-The following throws an exception because it violates the Bidi Rule (RFC 5893).
+The following throws an `InvalidDirectionalityException` because it violates the Bidi Rule (RFC 5893).

 ```java
 PrecisProfiles.USERNAME_CASE_MAPPED.enforce("\u0786test");